• GeneBrief

 Later reports suggested the likely cause wasn’t the gene-editing tech, but the vector.
 The high dose of AAV (adeno-associated virus) used to deliver the therapy may have triggered a lethal immune response.
 Terry’s muscles were already fragile.
 His body couldn’t recover.

 Terry tried.
 The therapy failed him, but his courage didn't.
-That's what stays.

 QUICK CUTS